10 Best Herbal Lozenges For Gastroparesis

 Cinnamomum verum, commonly known as true cinnamon, has been traditionally used in herbal medicine for its potential gastrointestinal benefits.

-However, it is important to consult a healthcare provider before using cinnamon lozenges, as they may interact with certain medications or exacerbate conditions in some individuals.
+However, it is important to consult with a healthcare provider before using cinnamon lozenges, especially for those with existing health conditions or taking other medications.

 glycyrrhiza glabra lozenge